Fast Food Uses Art Too

 Relaxation + fast food = ‘does not compute’

 But did you know there’s a reason for it?
 Fast food restaurants are purposefully designed to be obnoxiously colored so patrons won't hang around.
+In fact, there’s a whole marketing field about how to use color in branding to elicit different emotional responses.

 Paying for Atmosphere